 ATL Data Types Visualizers

 Data visualizers present data during the debugging session in a human-friendly form.
 Microsoft Visual Studio allows users to write custom visualizers for C++ data.
-Adaptive Vision Library is shipped with a set of visualizers for the most frequently used ATL data types: atl::String, atl::Array, atl::Conditional and atl::Optional.
+Aurora Vision Library is shipped with a set of visualizers for the most frequently used ATL data types: atl::String, atl::Array, atl::Conditional and atl::Optional.

 For more information about visualizers, please refer to the MSDN.